JAOS-DEV/driver-buddy-local/README.md

 All user data is automatically saved to the browser's Local Storage:

 - Time entries and daily submissions
-- Hourly rate and wage calculator settings
+- Hourly rate and pay calculator settings
 - Active tab selection
 - Historical driving data